Skip to content

 Renovate / Dependabot #

-Automated bots (GitHub Dependabot, Renovate Bot multi-platform) that monitor dependencies and open update PRs.
-For PHP-Composer: native support, recognize security advisories and prioritize security PRs.
+Automated bots (native GitHub Dependabot, multi-platform Renovate Bot) that monitor dependencies and open update PRs.
+For PHP-Composer: native support, recognize security advisories and prioritize security PRs separately from minor/patch updates.

 Frequently asked questions about Composer audit